Steve0963/EasyGTA/README.md

 Del: Pressing the Delete key will immediately exit the game.
 Alt: while useing alt to instant stop will auto ESC num Key: close the weapon menu immediately

+How to make it a EXE:
+use terminal to open the path of this project and use the commend in execute.txt to make it a exe